All Products

 image

-• Taints: To prevent non-GPU workloads from being scheduled to GPU-accelerated nodes, add a taint to the node pool.
+• Taints: To prevent non-target applications from being scheduled to GPU nodes, we recommend that you add a taint to the node pool.
 For example:

 • Key: scaler